Picard-Lefschetz oscillators for the Drinfeld-Lafforgue-Vinberg degeneration for SL_2: Local models for

 Finally, the locus ${}_nY^n_B$ of maximal defect is closed in $Y^n_B$ and isomorphic to the symmetric power $X^{(n)}$. \end{corollary}

 \ssec{Restatements of the main theorems for the local models} \mbox{}

 To prove the main theorem about nearby cycles, Theorem \ref{main theorem for nearby cycles} above, it suffices to establish its analog for the absolute local models $Y^n$, for all integers $n \geq 0$; the same holds for the other theorems in Section \ref{Statement of main theorems} above.
-This can be shown completely analogously as in the work \cite{BFGM}, where a similar interplay between Drinfeld's compactification $\barBun_B$ and the Zastava spaces is used: Exactly as in \cite{BFGM}, one first compares the absolute and the relative local model to each other, and then compares the relative model to $\VinBun_G$.
+This follows via a standard argument often referred to as the ``interplay principle'', carried out for example in \cite[Sec.
+3, 8.1]{BFGM}, \cite[Sec.
+4.3, 4.6, 4.7]{BG2}, where the analogous interplay between Drinfeld's compactification $\barBun_B$ and the Zastava spaces is used: One first compares the absolute and the relative local model to each other, and then compares the relative model to $\VinBun_G$.

 To state this analog of Theorem \ref{main theorem for nearby cycles} for $Y^n$, let $n_1, k, n_2 \in \BZ_{\geq 0}$ be non-negative integers satisfying $n_1 + k + n_2 = n$, and recall the compactified maps